 Day 1: Interlaken.
 Fly into Zurich and travel by train to Interlaken a lively and beautifully situated small city between the shores of two lakes.

 Day 2: Interlaken – Faulhorn.
-Start your day with a spectacular train ride from Interlaken via Wilderswil to the top of the Schynige Platte.
+Start your day with a slow, but spectacular train ride from Interlaken via Wilderswil to the top of the Schynige Platte.
 Here you are so close to the gigantic trio of Eiger, Mönch and Jungfrau that you can almost touch their icy surface!
 Enjoy the unobstructed views on your walk on the high route to the mountain guesthouse on the peak of the Faulhorn (no luggage transfer).

 Day 6: Mürren – Griesalp.
 The first part of your walk takes you over Alpine meadows and past the Schilthorn, a mountain which has become famous all over the world, albeit under the name of “Piz Gloria”, when sequences of the film “On her majesty’s secret service”, starring George Lazenby as James Bond were shot up here.
 You gain altitude quickly then on your steady climb towards the “Sefinefurgge”, the mountain pass that opens to the neighbouring Kiental, where the Griesalp is located, your destination for the day.